Modelling intransitivity in pairwise comparisons with application to baseball data: Introduction

+In certain circumstances our model has the potential to identify and correct for imbalanced tournament structure on overall rankings since teams are not penalised if they (unfairly) compete most frequently against those whom they perform systematically worse to relative to what is expected based on respective skills alone.

+We use American League Baseball data to illustrate the performance of our methods in comparison to existing models for a range of reasons.
+Firstly, each game results in a win or a loss for a team.
+Secondly, it is known to be a highly strategic game, see Section \ref{sec:baseball}, so we anticipate that the level of intransitivity will be high.
+Finally, although the tournament structure is not round robin, each team plays each other team often, and so the existence of intransitivity should become apparent in inference.
+Indeed this is found in Section~\ref{sec:baseball}, where our model is shown to have an improved fit over the Bradley-Terry model and existing parametric intransitivity models in out of sample testing for each of the nine seasons we study.

-The article is set out as follows.
-Section \ref{sec:lit} displays examples of intransitivity in real life pairwise comparisons and introduces other approaches to model it.
-Section \ref{sec:model} then introduces our novel measure of intransitivity and our full Bayesian hierarchical modelling strategy and prior specifications.
-Section \ref{sec:inf} covers the RJMCMC algorithm, and Sections \ref{sec:sim} and \ref{sec:baseball} compare this model with the Bradley-Terry model and other competitor models, on simulated and American League baseball data respectively.
+The layout is as follows.
+Section \ref{sec:lit} introduces other approaches to modelling intransitivity.
+Section \ref{sec:model} then introduces our novel measure of intransitivity, the ICBT model, and the ranking formulation.
+Section \ref{sec:inf} contains details of the inference, including prior specification, our full Bayesian hierarchical modelling strategy, an overview of the RJMCMC algorithm and its novel features, and an overview of a simulation study.
+Section \ref{sec:baseball} compares this model with the Bradley-Terry model and other competitor models, using American League baseball data.
+Section \ref{sec:Concl} is a discussion.
+Full details of the RJMCMC algorithm, simulation study, and extended analysis of the baseball application are in the supplementary material.